MG2033/ShuffleNet/README.md

 python main.py config/test.json
 ```

+## Results
+The model have successfully overfitted TinyImageNet-200 that was presented in [CS231n - Convolutional Neural Networks for Visual Recognition](https://tiny-imagenet.herokuapp.com/).
+I have no resources to train on actual ImageNet dataset.

-## TODO
+## TODO (CALL FOR CONTRIBUTION)
-* Training on ImageNet dataset """CALL FOR CONTRIBUTION"""
+* Training on ImageNet dataset
 * Group Convolution in CuDNN
 * Benchmarking the complexity of the model.